Blasphemy law: Malta

 In 2008, criminal procedures were initiated against 162 people for blaspheming in public.

-In July 2016, the parliament of Malta repealed articles 163 and 164 of the criminal code, the country's blasphemy laws.
+In July 2016, the parliament of Malta repealed articles 163 and 164 of the criminal code.

+Montenegro

+Article 370 of the Montenegro Criminal Code prohibits inciting violence or hatred towards a religious group through mockery of religious symbols, with a penalty of six months to five years in prison.
+Although the law only applies to incitement of hatred, it is broad enough to potentially prohibit blasphemy by including the mockery of religious symbols as a factor.

 Nigeria

 Nigeria prohibits blasphemy by section 204 of its Criminal Code and by permitting Sharia courts to operate in some states.
 Vigilantism frequently usurps the jurisdiction of the courts.

 Netherlands

 With the introduction of the Dutch Criminal Code of 1881, in force since 1886, the Netherlands obtained its first law against blasphemy.
 The Minister of Justice argued that, although God would be perfectly capable of protecting his own rights, the Dutch legislator had to 'protect the rights of society'.

 In 1932, a bill was proposed to tighten the 1886 law.
 Parliament was divided between confessional and non-confessional parties, but also between different confessional parties on the question whether the purpose of the bill was protecting God or religion, or religious people.
 The bill passed on 1 June 1932 with 49 against 44 votes in the House, 28 against 18 votes in the Senate, and was adopted on 4 November 1932.

 Article 147 punished (by up to three months in jail or a fine of the second category (i.e. up to €3,800)) anyone who publicly, orally or in writing or depiction, offends religious feelings by scornful blasphemy.
 Furthermore, article 429bis prohibited displaying blasphemous material at places visible from the public road.
 The law came into being in the 1930s after the Communist Party called for Christmas to be dropped from the list of state holidays.
 The last successful conviction under Article 147 took place in the early 1960s when a student newspaper was fined 100 guilders for satirizing the New Testament.
 The law against blasphemy complements laws against racial discrimination and incitement to violence.